sislam16/Binge-it/README.md

 **DO ATTEMPT ANY OF THESE UNLESS YOU ARE DONE WITH THE SPECIFICATIONS WE ASKED FOR IN YOUR APP ABOVE**

-- There is some repetition going on in your database, more specifically in the `shows` table.
-Create a separate `shows_users` table with columns `id`, `user_id` and `show_id` that associates users with shows.
-If a user is adding a show, check that the show is not already in the `shows` table.
-If the show is in the `shows` table just associate such user with that `show` in the `show_users` otherwise add the show to the `shows` table and also the association in the `shows_users` table.
-Adjust your routes and queries to make this still comply with the specifications.
 - Deploy your application on heroku & netlify
 - Make one of your endpoints (e.g. comments or users) support full CRUD using all 4 HTTP verb methods:
     - GET for Read